OMoriaux/SemiEmpiricalCalibrationBayesian/README.md

 - Scipy >= 1.6.0
 - Matplotlib >= 3.4.1
 - Seaborn >= 0.12.0
-- Pandas (tdms files are read into Pandas DataFrames, arrays with named columns) >= 1.2.0
+- Pandas (calibration/measurement data files are read into Pandas DataFrames, arrays with named columns) >= 1.2.0
-- npTDMS (reads LabVIEW VI output files, i.e. tdms files) >= 1.4.0
+- Optional: npTDMS (reads LabVIEW VI output files, i.e. tdms files) >= 1.4.0

 ! npTDMS will need to be installed in most cases.
 Either install the package in the user's prefered manner or simply run ">>> pip install npTDMS" in the Python console.
+If npTDMS is not installed, can still read data from CSV files.